idil-tub/KMeansClustering.jl/README.md

 [![Build Status](https://github.com/idil-tub/KMeansClustering.jl/actions/workflows/CI.yml/badge.svg?branch=main)](https://github.com/idil-tub/KMeansClustering.jl/actions/workflows/CI.yml?query=branch%3Amain)

+The KMeansClustering package provides an implementation of the K-means clustering algorithm, allowing for the partitioning of a dataset into k clusters.
+It includes customizable initialization methods for cluster centers and supports different K-means algorithms.

 ## Installation

 You can install `KMeansClustering.jl` by adding it directly from our GitHub repository.
 Here are the steps: